Odhynn/Naerk/content/Places/Scalemist.md

 > > | --- | --- |
 > > | Location | north [[Oventhart]] |

 A frozen wasteland full of wild dragonkin.
+The northern part is covered in ice most of the time.